MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # what is this place called? {#warpriest}

 Encounter starts by activating all three plates.
+Add spawns change depending on boss's health, with Taken adds replacing Hive ones at lower health values.

 ## Objective
 The objective of the encounter is to kill the Warpriest.